 Journal staff should consult their liaison about law library information that is beyond the scope of this handout, including any problems with a particular library service.

 Upon request by a journal board member, a librarian will present an overview on how to find cite-checking sources for new journal staff.
 This is most commonly done in conjunction with the journal orientation.
 Requests for library training or orientation should be made by a member of the journal’s editorial board at least two weeks in advance.
-Direct requests go to Andy Dorchak (firstname.lastname@example.org)
+Direct requests go to the Head of Reference, Andrew Dorchak (firstname.lastname@example.org).

 The optional Cite-Checking Preview (CCP) service provides initial librarian overview of articles, prior to their assignment for cite-checking, in order to identify items that we can expect to be difficult to obtain.
 A reference librarian will provide a cursory evaluation and a report noting items that can be pre-identified as requiring special handling.
 The librarian report can identify campus resources for some publications; suggest online alternatives to print resources; help to identify sources that may have to be gathered by interlibrary loan or that may be difficult to obtain without the author’s help and suggest visits to other libraries for select resources.
 The Managing editor should submit an electronic copy of articles to be previewed at least two weeks in advance to Lisa Peters (email@example.com).